 We have used our resources and influence to establish contaminant investigation task forces.
 These task forces define the scale and scope of the challenge and develop regional solutions.
 Most recently, Environmental Services formed internal teams to address chloride and PFAS risks to metro water resources and the regional wastewater system.
-The resulting recommendations are now guiding our policies and procedures.
 This process can and should be replicated as water challenges continue to emerge but, as they become increasingly complex, they cannot always be addressed by internal taskforces alone.
 Most require multiple perspectives from throughout the region to fully grasp the breadth of the issue.
-It is important that we convene regional water stakeholders (e.g., federal, state, and local agencies, nonprofits, academia, professional organizations) to share knowledge, develop expectations, and collaborate on improving our region's waters.
+It is important that we convene regional water stakeholders (e.g., federal, state, and local agencies, non-profits, academia, professional organizations) to share knowledge, develop expectations, and collaborate on improving our region's waters.